 Now under the code-name FAITH, she flies between Britain and France, transporting passengers, supplies, or performing reconnaissance.
 The Nazis guard their skies with vigor, and Helen learns to fly in combat, land in a field with no lights, and evade the anti-aircraft fire.
 She masterfully takes on each mission, despite the perceptions and chauvinistic attitudes of many of the male pilots.

 Shot down over France during the mission to rescue the agent code named TEMPERANCE from the clutches of the Gestapo, Helen must make her way through enemy territory with no language skills and somehow come through with a means to get her team back to Britain.
 Can she save them, or will they all find that they have no way out?

-FLIGHT OF FAITH is the final episode in seven serialized novellas entitled the Virtues and Valor series by Hallee Bridgeman.
+FLIGHT OF FAITH is the seventh episode in eight serialized novellas entitled the Virtues and Valor series by Hallee Bridgeman.
 Seven serialized novellas, each inspired by real people and actual events, reveal the incredible story of amazing heroines facing the ultimate test of bravery.

 Seven valorous women — different nationalities, ethnicities, and social backgrounds — come together as a team called the Virtues.

 In 1941 Great Britain a special war department assembles an experimental and exclusively female cohort of combat operatives.
 Four willing spies, a wireless radio operator, an ingenious code breaker, and a fearless pilot are each hand-picked, recruited, and trained to initiate a daring mission in Occupied France.
 As plans are laid to engineer the largest prison break of Allied POWs in history, the Nazis capture the Virtues’ radio operator.
 It will take the cohesive teamwork of the rest of the women to save her life before Berlin breaks her and brings the force of the Third Reich to bear.